spookylukey/django-views-the-right-way/docs/_sources/redirects.rst.txt

 <https://docs.djangoproject.com/en/stable/topics/http/urls/#views-extra-options>`_.

-So, for example, if we want to reproduce the functionality of ``RedirectView``, complete with ”configure it within urls.py”, we could have a view function like this:
+So, for example, if we want to reproduce the functionality of ``RedirectView``, complete with “configure it within urls.py”, we could have a view function like this:

 .. code-block:: python